Public Protection Attorney

 The Public Protection Department is seeking to hire an experienced attorney to serve as an Assistant Attorney General.
 Candidates must be licensed to practice law in Arkansas and should have a minimum of three years of post law school practice experience or the equivalent.
 The attorney hired for this position will provide legal representation to the State of Arkansas in matters involving utility dockets filed with the Public Service Commission, environmental and consumer protection issues affecting the State.
 A background in utilities or environmental law is preferred, although not mandatory.

-To apply, submit a resume, writing sample and cover letter that includes salary requirement by 5 p.m. on July 19, 2018; the position may be filled prior to the deadline.
+To apply, submit a resume, writing sample and a cover letter that includes salary requirement by 5 p.m. on March 8, 2019.

 All applicants for the Civil Department's legal assistant position must have significant paralegal experience to include a minimum of a bachelor’s degree and five years of experience as a legal secretary, legal assistant or paralegal to be considered for employment.
 Additionally, applicants must have experience handling correspondence, calendaring, electronic filing, and propounding and organizing discovery for multiple attorneys.

 The successful candidate must have advanced computer skills and the ability to prepare and finalize basic pleadings.
 All applicants should know how to create templates for pleadings and briefs for the Arkansas Appellate Courts and the Eighth Circuit Court of Appeals.
 Some experience with electronic filing, fax filing and trial-based software is preferred.
 All applicants must be able to type, edit and proofread documents.